 3. No Reply

 This very good tune was considered as a single until John brought in "I Feel Fine."
 It's good enough to have been a radio hit but instead it languishes in semi-obscurity on the band's last album from their "Beatlemania" days, Beatles for Sale.
 Help! followed, and that LP began their transition away from being cute mop tops into something the music world would have to take far more seriously.

 4. I Don't Want to Spoil The Party

 This is another song from Beatles for Sale and it also served as the "B" side of "Eight Days A Week."
-This mostly acoustic song, sung by John Lennon, was The Beatles first foray into real country music.
+This mostly acoustic track, sung by John Lennon, was The Beatles' first foray into real country music.
 It's far removed from the happy go lucky rock of their early years.
-The song is one of those dark, moody pieces that only the group's leader could have written.
-There is no way the song could have been a hit for the band in those early fab four years but if John had held this song and put it on one of their later albums it may have received the accolades it deserves.
-The pop world just wasn't quite ready for something as introspective and serious as this song in 1964 and early 1965.
-Roseanne Cash turned it into a hit many years later.
+It is one of those dark, moody pieces that only the group's leader could have written.
+There is no way the song could have been a hit for the band in those early fab four years but if John had held it and put it on one of their later albums this intelligent confessional may have received the accolades it deserves.
+The pop world just wasn't quite ready for something as introspective and serious as this in 1964 and early 1965.
+Rosanne Cash turned it into a hit many years later.

 5. Yes It Is